 All of our children will have equal access to before and after school clubs which develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
 Class trips are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEN, disability or medical needs.

-Our Inclusion Coordinator/SENCO is Mrs Clare Stewart and she can be contacted via the school office on 01638 750135
+Our SENCO is Clare Stewart (National Senco Award) and she can be contacted via the school office on 01638 750135.

 All of our teachers are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
 We offer training and self-help opportunities through access to in- house or external courses, provision of resources or guidance towards useful websites.

 We request support from external advisors where required (including Educational Psychologists and Specialist Support Teachers).

 How do we prepare children for next steps?

 We understand how difficult it is for children and parents as they move into a new class or a new school and will do what we can, according to the individual needs of the child, to make transitions between classes, including from our pre-school, as smooth as possible.
 This may include, for example:

 For further information on any aspect of our local offer, please contact (via the school office):